 Numerous studies have shown that buildings that incorporate elements of nature have a positive impact on human functioning and wellbeing.
 For example, a study conducted by Roger Ulrich, Ph.D., co-founding director of the Center for Health Systems and Design at Texas A&M University, indicated that hospital patients assigned to a room with a window looking out on a natural scene had shorter hospital stays and required less medication than patients in similar rooms with windows facing a brick wall.

 Similarly, research conducted by the Heschong Mahone Group investigated the relationship between daylighting and human performance in three school districts.
 The findings of the research found that students in classrooms with the most daylight were able to progress 20% faster on math tests and 26% faster on reading tests.
+There are plenty of ways that nature positively affects our bodies and minds.

 The Elements of Biophilic Design

 There are many different ways to incorporate nature into the built environment.
-For example, within the biophilic design framework, there are three main ways which nature can be experienced while indoors:
+For example, within the biophilic design framework, there are three main ways in which nature can be experienced while indoors:

 Direct Experience of Nature